loader image

 The procedure and timetable as provided under the relevant laws cannot be changed and controlled by the parties.

-Evidence – documents
+Evidence – Documents

 Is there a duty to preserve documents and other evidence pending trial?
 Must parties share relevant documents (including those unhelpful to their case)?